larsenjohn/herebyaccident/_posts/2016-04-20-jekyll-site-hosted-on-github.md

 ## Using prose.io

-I have serious spelling problems, so using prose.io is a nice option to edit your stuff right in the browser complete with upload support as well.
+Prose.io is a nice option to edit your stuff right in the browser complete with upload support as well.
 Plus you don't have to go and commit/push each time.
+Good for simple stuff.
 Just login to [prose.io](http://prose.io) and give access to your repo.
 Bada-bing bada-boom.